-Courses in political science taken at other institutions cannot be credited toward the major without the written approval of an undergraduate adviser or the director of undergraduate studies.
-Students planning to transfer credits should meet with an undergraduate adviser during advising hours, or the director of undergraduate studies during office hours, as soon as they start taking courses toward the major, since the number of credits transferred (if any) are critical for subsequent planning.
-Students need the syllabi and transcript for courses submitted for transfer credit, and no more than 12 transfer credits may normally be credited toward the major.
+Political science courses taken at other institutions cannot be credited toward the major without the written approval of an undergraduate adviser or the director of undergraduate studies.
+Students planning to transfer credits should meet with an undergraduate adviser during advising hours or the director of undergraduate studies during office hours as soon as they start taking courses toward the major, since the number of credits transferred (if any) are critical for subsequent planning.
+Students need the syllabi and transcript for courses submitted for transfer credit.
+No more than 12 transfer credits may normally be counted toward the major.